robbyki/robbyki/README.md

 ### *What I am most proud of*
 * Not having a "job" in more than 15 years and being among the ~30% who DO NOT consider work they do a painfully loathsome never-ending nightmare.
 A statistic everyone in a leadership or management position should find alarming and unsettling.
-Based on my personal experiences at various organizations, I've concluded that creating an environment cultivating joy and purpose is a highly difficult and complex challenge; hence why it's so uncommon to see successfully executed.
+Based on my personal experiences at various organizations and cultures, I've concluded that creating an environment cultivating joy, purpose and profitability is a highly difficult and complex challenge.
+I am so inspired by stories of people and organizations putting into practice difficult and selfless measures to combat joyless work.

 ### *TV show that has had the most impact on my life*
 * I'm pretty sure by most psychological measures, the Star Trek TNG characters have literally raised